-- 18. CASTILLA GATE.
+18. CASTILLA GATE.
 The only gate still standing of the walls of medieval Estella.
-Once you have crossed through it you have left the city boundaries. - 19.
-CONVENT OF SANTO DOMINGO.
+Once you have crossed through it you have left the city boundaries.

+19. CONVENT OF SANTO DOMINGO.
 Founded by King Teobaldo II in 1259.
 It has since been rehabilitated and restored as an old people's home.
 The initial Gothic-style church has a single nave, with a simple apse and buttresses.
 Many of the monastery's rooms still remain: the sacristy, the cloister, the capitular hall, the refectory and the dormitory.
-It is not open to visitors. - 20.
-SANTA MARÍA JUS DEL CASTILLO.
-The core of the first Jewish Quarter of Estella, the third most important in the Kingdom of Navarre after those of Tudela and Pamplona, was here in the neighbourhood of Elgacena.
-Its prosperity was shattered in an attack on 6 March 1328.
-In 1145, the synagogue was transformed into a church dedicated to All Saints; later on it was called Santa María Jus del Castillo due to its position at the foot of the fortress castle of Belmecher.
-With the exception of the
+It is not open to visitors.

+20. SANTA MARÍA JUS DEL CASTILLO.
+The core of the first Jewstonemason and resident of Estella- Lizarra.
+It is not open to ish Ouarter of Estella, the third most important in the Kingdom visitors of Navarre after those of Tudela and Pamplona, was here in 26.
+LOS LLANOS CULTURAL SPACE.
+Built on top of an abanthe neighbourhood of Elgacena.
+Its prosperity was shattered in doned building that used to house the Convent of San Benito. an attack on 6 March 1328.
+In 1145, the synagogue was trans-In 1971 the 17th century building was abandoned by the Beneformed into a church dedicated to All Saints: later on it was dictine nuns. who installed themselves in another new red-brick called Santa María Jus del Castillo due to its position at the foot building next to the Basilica of Puy.
+Today it contains de music of the fortress castle of Belmecher.
+With the exception of the Baroque façade, the Romanesque building has been conserved school and the city cinema..